andreinwald/email-validator-dns-provider-rules/README.md

 - stricter specific rules for ESP like gmail, yahoo, etc
 - check if domain really exist and works
 - check if domain can receive emails (DNS MX record)
+- your version of invalid reasons text
+- passing your blocklist MX domains
 - everything works in browser!
 (DNS query by DOH)

 **Invalid emails that other validators pass:**